Alloxylon pinnatum: Conservation status

 The Dorrigo waratah is classified as 3RCa under the Rare or Threatened Australian Plant (ROTAP) criteria for threatened species, and listed as near threatened under the Queensland Nature Conservation Act 1992.
 The flowers are visited by the rare Richmond birdwing butterfly (Ornithoptera richmondia), which occurs in the same region.
-In 2016, the Dorrigo waratah was one of eleven species selected for the Save a Species Walk campaign in April 2016; scientists walked 300 km to raise money for collection of seeds to be prepared and stored at the Australian PlantBank at the Australian Botanic Garden, Mount Annan.
-Protected areas it grows in in New South Wales include Bellinger River National Park and Dorrigo National Park.
+In April 2016, the Dorrigo waratah was one of eleven species selected for the Save a Species Walk campaign; scientists walked 300 km to raise money for collection of seeds to be prepared and stored at the Australian PlantBank at the Australian Botanic Garden, Mount Annan.
+Protected areas in New South Wales in which it grows include Bellinger River National Park and Dorrigo National Park.

 Cultivation

 The bright, prominently displayed flowers and bird-attracting properties of the Dorrigo waratah make it a desirable garden plant.
 It reaches only about 6–10 m in cultivation, but has proven difficult to grow.
 The Dorrigo waratah has been successfully cultivated at the Australian National Botanic Gardens in Canberra in a sheltered position in part-shade with a thick layer of mulch.
 It is propagated most easily by seed, which is ripe from February to June and keeps for around twelve months.
 Seedlings often perish when they reach 15 cm high, and are difficult to transplant.
 It has also been grown at Mount Tomah Botanic Garden, where it was noted to be exacting in its requirements, needing very good drainage as well as a sheltered location to survive.
 It is slow growing; specimens planted in 1989 have been flowering since 1999.
 The considerably easier to grow Queensland tree waratah (A. flammeum) has been considered as a stock plant for grafting.
 The pinkish red timber has been used for making cabinets and furniture.
 It is soft and light, weighing 500 kg (1100 lb) per cubic metre.
 The cut flowers have a long vase life.